 Lost-and-found items are turned over to the University Police Department's property custodian, who makes every effort to return items to their owners.
 If an owner cannot be contacted, the property will be logged and held for 90 days.
-After 90 days, unclaimed property will be disposed of or auctioned off at the discretion of the Chief of Police.
+After 90 days, unclaimed property will be disposed of, auctioned off, or donated at the discretion of the Chief of Police.